splunk/observability-workshop/content/en/scenarios/optimize_monitoring/1-getting-started/1-access-ec2.md

 When the workshop asks you to copy instructions into your terminal, please do the following:

-*Copy the instruction as normal, but when ready to paste it in the web terminal, choose **Paste from browser** as show below:*
+*Copy the instruction as normal, but when ready to paste it in the web terminal, choose **Paste from the browser** as show below:*

 ![web paste 1](../../images//shellinabox-paste-browser.png)